Vice President, Climate Resilient Water Systems

-As associate vice president of water for the Ecosystems Program, Maurice Hall oversees Environmental Defense Fund’s (EDF) work to revitalize working rivers and their ability to provide a resilient water supply.
+As vice president of climate resilient water systems, Maurice Hall oversees Environmental Defense Fund’s work to manage groundwater more sustainably and revitalize working rivers and their ability to provide a resilient water supply.
 He focuses on developing collaborative water management approaches to meet ecosystem needs alongside the needs of farms and cities.
 Approaches central to this work include shaping water transaction programs that achieve resilient water supplies while protecting the environment and vulnerable communities, improving information systems to inform smart management of water resources, and shaping water governance that proactively considers multiple objectives and responds to climate change.

 Dr. Maurice Hall joined EDF in May 2016.
 Previously, he served as the Water Program Lead for the Water Funder Initiative, a collaborative effort to identify and activate promising water solutions through strategic philanthropic investments in the United States, starting in the American West.